seraphlabs-ca/SentenceMIM-demo/README.md

 | sMIM (128) | 28.58  | 76.14  | 0.5542 |        11M |
 | sMIM (512) | **19.02**  | **66.9**   | **0.6226** |        12M |

+AE is an auto-encoder with similar architecture (i.e., latent code z is taken to be mean of posterior q(z|x)).
+We present BLEU results only as it is not a PDF estimator.

 ### Reconstruction